sfazliddinov385/Detection-Lab/README.md

 ## Safety

-Everything ran on my own machines, on a closed network with no internet.
+Everything ran on virtual machines, on a closed network with no internet.
 No real malware.
 The attacks were faked with Hydra and Atomic Red Team.
 I turned off Windows Defender on the victim, in the lab only, so it would not block the test.
 In a real setup you would tune exclusions instead of turning off antivirus.

 ---